Skip to main content

 The good news is that there are plenty of options for privately carrying catheter supplies in public.

-Angela Harting, Lead LPN at OU Physicians Pediatric Urology, suggests options for keeping catheter supplies discreet like “a makeup case, backpack, or eyeglasses case.”
+Angela Harting, Lead LPN at OU Physicians Pediatric Urology, suggests discreet options for catheter supplies, such as “a makeup case, backpack, or eyeglasses case.”

 Andrea Brown suggests wearing clothes with pockets and, “if possible, use pocket-sized catheters.”